-- Blacklist and Whitelist – This allows blocking or whitelisting the name of an application found in the G Suite Marketplace, or listed in the Apps Audit screen.
+- Blacklist and Whitelist – This allows blocking or whitelisting the name of an application, found in the G Suite Marketplace or listed on the Apps Audit screen.

 Data Audit Policies

 - Ransomware Protection – Enables automatic actions to be taken when Spinbackup detects the synchronization of Ransomware encrypted files.
-These actions include the automatic restoration of encrypted files, revoking access to the synchronizing application, and sending notifications for encryption events.
+These actions include the automatic restoration of the encrypted files, revoking access to the synchronizing application and sending notifications for encryption events.

-- Sensitive Data Detection (CCN) – Notifies the G Suite administrator when a message contains sensitive information such as credit card number (CCN).
+- Sensitive Data Detection (CCN) – Notifies the G Suite administrator when a message contains sensitive information such as credit card numbers (CCN).